You're driving happily along life's highway, enjoying sunny skies and beautiful scenery, when all of a sudden…

-In an article entitled “Off the Beating Path” in the February 2013 issue of O, The Oprah Magazine, life coach and best-selling author Martha Beck tackled this challenging situation (Available HERE online with a slightly different title).
+In an article entitled “Off the Beating Path” in the February 2013 issue of O, The Oprah Magazine, life coach, and best-selling author Martha Beck tackled this challenging situation.
 She told of a client who was reciting a litany of depressing circumstances in her life, to which Beck responded with her trademark sense of humor,

 “I think you've hit a rumble strip.”

 Blame it on faulty assumptions

 That's what Beck does.
 We often assume we're going to finish school, fall in love, get married, and live happily ever after (fill in your own version of this fairy tale).
 Then when those things don't happen exactly as planned, we fail to make adjustments.
 We ignore the rumble strips on the highway of life and speed up when there's actually a curve ahead.
 The result is, at best, a wake-up call—at worst, a wreck.

 “Suddenly, everything's shaking, jolting, falling apart.
 We have no idea what's happening or why, only that all hell has broken loose.
 It gets worse and worse—until we wake up, see through our false assumptions to the deeper truth of our situation, and revise our life maps.”

 Beck's tips for coping with life's rumble strips

 Sometimes the circumstances do this for you, but you may have to do it yourself.
 Stop, give yourself time and space to assess the situation and figure out what happened before you try to go forward.
 Self-care is essential during these periods.

 As only a therapist can do, Beck takes the reader through the process of mentally reversing the bad circumstances to try to see that there might be a different road to the one they're envisioning with only pain and sadness.
 This step, she admits, takes practice, but her examples are fascinating and worth reading.